Walodja1987/xns/README.md

 - **10%** is credited as **fees**:
   - Public namespaces: 5% to namespace creator, 5% to XNS contract owner
   - Private namespaces: 10% to XNS owner

+**Notes:**
+* Namespace creators only receive fees from name registrations in their namespace (public namespaces only).
+* All ETH burns are recorded via the [DETH contract](https://github.com/Walodja1987/deth), a global ETH sink and burn attestation registry.
+Burns are tracked and verifiable as non-transferrable DETH credits minted at a 1:1 ratio, providing proof of contribution to Ethereum's deflationary mechanism.

 ## ✨ How It Works